afollestad/photo-affix/.github/ISSUE_TEMPLATE.md

+(`[x]` becomes a filled in checkbox, `[ ]` is an empty one)

-- [ ] I have verified there are no duplicate active or recent bugs, questions, or requests
+- [ ] I have verified there are [no duplicate active or recent bugs, questions, or requests](https://github.com/afollestad/photo-affix/issues?q=is%3Aissue+is%3Aclosed)
-- [ ] I have verified that I am using the latest version of this app.
 - [ ] I have given my issue a non-generic title.

+---

+If this is a improvement or feature request, you can remove everything below.
+Also, please consider making a pull request if you are capable of contributing.

 ###### Include the following:

- - App version: `x.x.x.x`
- - Device OS version: `6.0.1`
+ - Photo Affix version: `0.x.x`
- - Device Manufacturer: `Huawei`
- - Device Name: `Nexus 6P`
+ - Affected device: Google Pixel 3 XL with Android 9.0

+---

 ###### Reproduction Steps

 1.

-2.
-3.
+---

 ###### Expected Result

+---

 ###### Actual Result